This page contains common library technology acronyms with their meanings.

 CSV – Comma-Separated Values, data items in table record consisting of one or more fields, separated by commas.

-DDA – Demand Driven Acquisition, a system where an e-resources is purchased after a pre-specified number of uses trigger its purchase.
+DDA – Demand Driven Acquisition, a system where an e-resource is purchased after a pre-specified number of uses trigger its purchase.
 Replaces Patron Driven Acquisition (PDA).

 DOAJ – The Directory of Open Access Journals.